About Zen Dog Training

 How many visits does it take ?

 Typically an In Home client will see us 2-3 time tops!
 In the initial In-Home Visit we’ll create a unique training plan and teach you all the games and solutions you need.
 We recommend at least one Follow-Up Visit to make sure you and your family follow through with the training.
-If you have more specialized training goals visits are just $75/hour.
+If you have more specialized training goals you can schedule as many visits as you would like.

 Who in my household should go to class with our dog ?